 Take time in crafting your posts, learn all about staging photos, and create an online personality that’s going to be hard to ignore.

-Join professional networking sites like LinkedIn for extra bump in your network.
+Join professional networking sites like LinkedIn for that extra bump in your network.

 Once you’ve set up all your social media accounts, be sure to link them all back to your website (consider it your home base).